CaiLiLab/MuRaL/docs/usage.rst

 files can be used in downstream analyses such as model prediction and transfer learning.
 The 'progress.csv' files in 'Train\_xxx' folders contain important information for each training epoch of trials (e.g., validation loss, used time, etc.).
-One can use the command ``get_best_mural_models`` to find the best model per trial after training.
+You can use the command ``get_best_mural_models`` to find the best model per trial after training.